JaisreeMK-15/JaisreeMK-15/README.md

   - Created a dashboard using `Power BI`, enhanced with `Python scripts` for data preprocessing and analysis.
 - 🎵 **Spotify Analysis Dashboard**
   - Designed an interactive dashboard in `Tableau` to explore track popularity, genres, and artist trends.
+- 🌾 **Crop Yield Prediction and Recommendation**
+  - Currently developing a regression model to predict the crop yield and also to give crop recommendations for the future based on present data.

 ## 📫 Let's Connect